fastmcp-me/patsnap-mcp/README.md

 ## Configuration for MCP Host

-To integrate this MCP server with your MCP Host, add the following configuration to your Host configuration file:
+To integrate this MCP server with your MCP Host, add the following configuration to your `cline_mcp_settings.json` file located at `/home/kunihiros/.vscode-server/data/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json`:

 ```json
 {